Decoding ‘Game of Thrones’: Data Science in Westeros

 The End Is Nigh

 As these projects demonstrate, data science isn’t limited to generating insights to help businesses increase their bottom line.
 Sometimes, it’s just wicked fun.
+If you are a data enthusiast or an aspiring data scientist, you can try such entertaining projects for fun and skill sharpening.
 And in this case, it’s certainly added a level of enjoyment and diversion to one of the biggest fandoms of our time.

 I, for one, can’t wait to see how some of the predictions for this season turn out.
 Meanwhile, it will be exciting to see what else this final season of “Game of Thrones” produces.